What is art?

 People have been trying to answer that question for centuries, but we still don’t have a definitive answer.
 We know art is borne of creativity.
 It’s meant to impact whoever is experiencing it.
 And it comes from a place within the artist that we don’t truly understand.

 Art remains a mystery, both in its definition and its origin.
 Why is art a cornerstone of every culture on Earth?
-Why do some people flock to artistry while others prefer to sit in the audience?
+Why are some people drawn to making art while others prefer to sit in the audience?
 Why do people need art, whether it’s music, films, paintings, sculptures, dance, or literature?

 But once the money makers filled up all the shelves in the grocery markets and lined all the racks in the department stores, they turned to art, and they commercialized it.